meeg/FNAL_ECA_Proposal_Template/README.md

 ## References
 The template is set up to use BibLaTeX+Biber, with the bibliography generated automatically from records that you dump in [references.bib](./references.bib).
-If you prefer, by commenting/uncommenting code in [biblio.tex](./biblio.tex) you can opt to format your bibliography manually, with entries that you list in the `\thebibliography` block in that file.
+If you prefer, by toggling a flag in [info.tex](./info.tex) you can opt to format your bibliography manually, with entries that you list in the `\thebibliography` block in [biblio.tex](./biblio.tex).

 ## Compilation